gigamac/yaml-to-graphic-py/README.md

 ## How to use it

+You don't ned to know yaml pipelines to produce these graphics.
+That said, they are helpful in reviewing yaml, so a pipeline developer/documenter can benefit from them.

 We are using mermaid syntax to produce the graphics - :link: [mermaid intro](https://mermaid.js.org/intro/) is a good place to start with that

 ### make sure your governing stages are included